SjonHortensius/LRTEditor/README.md

 * stripHtml/highlight; to convert from plain to highlighted
 * add/remove/dispatchEvent; to forward events to plugins

+LRTEditor_HighlightPlugin provides:
+* handler for any input; reformatting code whenever a change is made

 LRTEditor_MinimalPlugin provides:
 * handler for tab-key; to insert a tab instead of changing focus
 * handler for enter-key; to prevent the browser from inserting a `<DIV>` element